 The only explanation that I have for them being the way they are is that, indeed, they are born that way.
 No other explanation actually makes sense for their deplorable behaviour because how can such behaviour be learned or influenced from any source?
+Would there really be anything good to say about their charts if they came for a reading?
 For my foreign readers, I’m referring to the “Karens” and “Kyles” who appeared on Singapore media recently who have made headlines for the wrong reasons.

 At the end of the day, my job as a practitioner to be as objective as possible and deliver the message as clearly as I can.
 Whether good or bad, the chart is yours.
 It’s no one’s fault that you’re born with the chart you have.
 Whatever physical or even ethereal form manifests from your chart – only you will know because two people with the exact same charts will experience different things but of the same form or essence.
 You will have to figure out the best way forward.
 Practitioners can offer some guidance – but never a solution because we won’t know the exact form your chart will take.

 I’d just like to remind everyone that practitioners are really just interpreters of charts – we don’t decide what nature’s laws or who the doughnuts are, and neither do we decide who deserves or doesn’t deserve something.
 If you’re not happy with something, take it up with Heavens and laws of karma – don’t take it out on us because some of us are just trying to do the right thing.